Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Ocean Village Waterside Dining

-Ocean Village is home to a number of Southampton waterside restaurants.
+Ocean Village is home to many Southampton waterside restaurants.
 Relax and dine here as you admire the number of stunning yachts floating in the modern marina.

 Check out the popular Banana Wharf, known for its waterfront al fresco dining with plenty of options on the menu for everyone.
-Book a table at the dog-friendly Maritimo Lounge and you won’t be disappointed with their Breakfast Club or Tapas specials.
-Pitcher & Piano have great views from their raised restaurant and bar, with the perfect cocktail waiting for you after a day exploring Southampton.
+Book a table at the dog-friendly Maritimo Lounge, and you won’t be disappointed with their Breakfast Club or Tapas specials.
+Pitcher & Piano has great views from their raised restaurant and bar, with the perfect cocktail waiting for you after a day exploring Southampton.

-Blue Jasmine is popular with locals, known for its contemporary Southeast Asian Fine Dining.
+Blue Jasmine is popular with locals for its contemporary Southeast Asian Fine Dining.
 Where east meets west, its seasonal ingredients offer premium Asian dishes whilst you sip through the bespoke range of cocktails with a distinctly eastern twist.